 6. Geoje, South Korea, May 2017

 A ‘chaotic’ atmosphere had formed when 6 workers died and 25 others were injured because of the collision of two cranes at Samsung Heavy Industries shipyard in Geoje, South Korea.
 The company believed that the accident was the result of a miscommunication between crane drivers and signal people.

 (Image Courtesy: maritime-executive.com)

 The early morning of February 4, 2018 was the time of the unexpected collapse of a girder launcher at the railway construction site in Matraman.
 Causing the death of 4 workers and injury of 5 others, the Indonesia Construction Safety Association said the cause of the accident-related to equipment and human error.

 Crane accidents occur because of two main reasons; machine error and human error.
 It is very important to be alert before and during crane operations.

-Delta Cranes a leading crane service provider in North California.
-Our crane machinery is tested at regular intervals and crane operators are well trained with the required certifications.
-You can rely on us to fulfill your project needs.
+Delta Cranes is a leading crane service provider in North California with over 50 years of experience.
+Our crane machinery is tested at regular intervals and crane operators are CCO certified, well trained and professional.
+Customers get safe, efficient and cost-effective solutions to meet all their lifting needs.
 Call us for a quick quote.